iamzhaihy/udacity-fend-resume/README.md

 # frontend-nanodegree-resume
 ### What is this?

 This a project for Udacity Front-end Nanodegree.
 It is a simple resume (obviously I made up some of the working experiences).
+You can try this live demo [Hongyu's Resume](https://iamzhaihy.github.io/udacity-fend-resume/)